mcarr-and/go-gin-marshalling/README.md

 * Test data builder for creating hundreds of albums for pagination testing and load testing
 * pagination of get methods so can receive many and respond in chunks
 * Use a database as a data store
+* add open-telemetry observability to the database driver.
 * Database migration tooling via scripts
 * Fuzz testing
 * Helm chart add Database configuration